- Daily & Weekly newsletters

 When one parent pays maintenance, she can take an 80% deduction for her payments if the children are domiciled with the other parent.
 However, she gets no allowance for dependents; the other parent will be entitled to the full allowance.
 They both pay less taxes, €100 paid in maintenance gives a tax reduction of about €40.

 In box IX you mostly report interest and mortgage payments to buy your main residence (under I) or another property (under II).

 The tax incentives to buy your main residence are a regional matter and you will see that the codes relating to your main residence start with a 3 (for him, on the left) or a 4 (for her).
 The rules depend on whether you live.
 In Flanders, it is called "woonbonus" and in Wallonia "chèque habitat".
 Brussels Capital region has kept the old federal rules for mortgages taken out until 2016, but replaced these deductions with a reduction on the purchase tax of 12.5%.

 If you buy a second property, you are entitled to federal tax benefits (under II).
 That is mostly a deduction of the interest.

 If you file online, a wizard helps you complete your tax return for most mortgages taken out after 2004.
 The taxman knows, from the bank, how much you paid in capital reimbursements and interest and the wizard helps you claiming the correct tax deductions.
 It does not, however, optimise the deductions for you.

 Box X is for all sorts of payments or expenses that you have made and for which you can claim a tax reduction.
 That goes from

-- donations to charities (1394): the minimum is €40 per charity, if you have a tax certificate of the donation, you can recover up to 45% of the donation;
+gifts to charities (1394): the minimum is €40 per charity.
+If you received a tax certificate from the charity, you can recover up to 45% of the donation;

 XII. – Paying your tax in advance